Baltimore erupts in riots after funeral of man who died in police custody

 A string of deadly confrontations between mostly white police and black men, and the violence it has prompted, will be among the challenges facing U.S. Attorney General Loretta Lynch, who was sworn in on Monday.

-Following her swearing in, Lynch signaled that improving relations between police and the communities they protect will be high on her agenda.
+Following her swearing in, Lynch signalled that improving relations between police and the communities they protect will be high on her agenda.

 "We can restore trust and faith both in our laws and in those of us who enforce them," she said.